 Making reservations at least 3-4 days before the actual date of your visit is a must.
 Visit this website for a reservation: masungigeoreserve.com/trailvisitrequest.
 You can reserve a minimum of 7 people per group and a maximum of 14.
 If you can’t get at least 7 people together, you can still go, but you’ll need to pay the cost for 7 guests regardless of how many people you have in your group.
 The rate is PHP 1,500 per guest on weekdays and PHP 1,800 per guest on weekends.
 Payments can be made via Bank of the Philippine Islands (BPI) bank deposit or PayPal.
 Note: Walk-ins are not allowed

 - Closed shoes (non-slip); slippers are not allowed

 The Masungi Georeserve is accessed along Kilometer 47, Marcos Highway, Baras, Rizal, by the municipality of Baras’ boundary with Tanay.
 The easiest way to get there is by private transportation.
 We hired a chauffeured van for a day costing us PHP4,000 (Manila – Rizal – Manila).

 Van Rental: Kuya Bong Palomique; +639171022838

 - From Araneta Center Cubao or Marikina, take a jeepney or FX bound for Padilla/Cogeo Gate 2.

-- Drop off to Gate 2 near the market, take a jeepney bound to Sampaloc via Marcos Highway in Tanay
+- Drop off at Gate 2 near the market, and take a jeepney bound for Sampaloc via Marcos Highway in Tanay

 - Get off at Garden Cottages and walk to the entrance of Masungi Georeserve.
 Note: Jeepneys are only available until 6:30 pm